 Stroke is a leading cause of death and disability in adults.
-According to studies the prevalence of stroke in India is about 203 cases per 100,000 population above 20 years which amounts to about 1 million cases.
-The commonest cause of stroke worldwide is high blood pressure.
+According to studies, the prevalence of stroke in India is about 203 cases per 100,000 population above 20 years which amounts to about a total of 1 million cases.
+The most worldwide cause of stroke is high blood pressure.
 This makes high blood pressure or hypertension the single most important risk factor.

 Blood supply to the brain can be interrupted because of:

 Both these are potentially serious and can cause extensive damage and potentially serious complications.

 The risk stroke due to high blood pressure is directly related to the level of blood pressure that is higher the blood pressure higher is the risk of stroke.
 The risk of stroke is lesser in patients with well-controlled blood pressure as compared to patients with poorly controlled blood pressure.

 The signs and symptoms of stroke depend on the area of the brain which is affected.
 But the symptoms that are a cause for concern include: